 c.
 Monkeys for Change

 Monkeys are fast, chippy and always looking for some action around the corner.
 They are mostly found in forested areas of Kathmandu such as Pashupatinath temple or Swayambhu stupa eyeballing what delicacies devotees are holding.
-Also, due to reference from Hindu mythology about monkeys being avatars of Hanuman (Hindu God), they are usually bestowed with prasad (food given to or by god).
+Also, due to reference from Hindu mythology about monkeys being avatars of Hanuman (Hindu God), they are usually bestowed with prasad (food given to or by God).
 In the noon when boredom hits its limit these gangsters gather up their homies to roam beyond their hoods frightening or startling local commuter who are on their way to their own call.

 d.
 Rhino’s and Leopards on your alleys

 Recently, visitors and locals are getting more surprises from wildlife.
 In March of 2015, a rhino found itself wandering past the local streets of Hetauda.
-And in a period of a year, we get three sharp nods by Leopards in Dhapasi, central Kathmandu and Lamjung village.
-Such frequent wandering from forest is happening because of the rapid encroachment of wildlife to build human settlement.
+And in a period of a year, we get three sharp nods by Leopards in Dhapasi, central Kathmandu, and Lamjung village.
+Such frequent wandering from a forest is happening because of the rapid encroachment of wildlife to build a human settlement.
 When someone sits on your chair, you either act with hostile primordial instinct or logical reasoning.
 Animals usually don’t bother to be so much logical when sharp claws can deliver the right blow.
-So, we being the rational ones have got to start making the right decision of making more natural spaces for wild-lifes.
+So, we being the rational ones have got to start making the right decision of making more natural spaces for wildlife.